Yiling-J/carrier/README.md

 If you update schemas, just run `generate` again.

-## Build Factory and Generate Fixtures
+## Build Factory and Generate Structs
 To construct a real factory for testing:

 **Create MetaFactory struct**